jv0619/Titainc_Survival_Classification/README.md

 ## Dataset

-The dataset used for this project is provided as `titanic.csv`.
+The dataset used for this project is provided as `train.csv`.
 It contains various features about passengers, including their age, gender, class, and more.
 The target variable is "Survived," where 1 indicates that the passenger survived, and 0 indicates otherwise.

 ## Jupyter Notebook